 A feature in the Microsoft Windows Task Manager under the Applications tab that allows the user to close any responding or not responding program.
-End Task is often done when a program is not responding or has frozen and allows the user to quit a non-responding program without having to restart Windows.
+End Task can be used when a program is not responding or has frozen and allows the user to quit a non-responding program without having to restart Windows.

 How do I End Task a program?

-- In the Task Manager click the Applications Tab.
+- In the Task Manager, click the Applications or Processes tab.

-- In the Applications Tab, highlight the program you wish to End Task, if this is a program that is not responding it can be identified by looking under the Status column.
+- Highlight the program you want to End Task.
+If this is a program that is not responding, it can be identified by looking under the Status column.

 - Finally, click the End Task button.
-In some situations where a program is not responding you may have to wait a minute for the program to close.
-If it doesn't close repeat these steps.
-If you continue to have difficulties End Tasking a program open the Processes tab and end the process and any other related process to the program.
+In some situations, where a program is not responding, you may have to wait a minute for the program to close.
+If it does not close, repeat these steps.
+If you continue to have difficulties with End Tasking a program, on the Processes tab, check for and end any process related to the non-responding program.

-Tip: The Applications list only shows open and active programs, any background programs or processes will only be shown in the Processes tab.
+Tip: In Windows 7 and prior versions, the Applications tab only shows open and active programs.
+Background programs and processes are displayed on the Processes tab.
 Use the End Process feature to remove any running process.

 How can I End Task a program without a mouse?

 If only your keyboard is working you can still End Task a program by following the steps below.

 - Open the Windows Task Manager by pressing Ctrl+Shift+Esc.

 - Get to the Applications or Processes tab by pressing Ctrl+Tab to switch between tabs.

 - Press the Tab key to move down to the program or processes list and then use the arrow keys to highlight the program you want to End Task.